 - “Studies of Transcriptional Repression in Yeast,” presenter, JAMS Conference, Aomori, Japan, 1990

 Professional and Community Involvement

-Dr. Jarrell is a member of the firm’s Executive Committee.
+Dr. Jarrell has served on the firm’s Executive Committee.